piperios/torcc/README.md

 ## Disclaimer

 The port is in a **very** rough state and the migration from GNU autotools to CMake hasn't been performed properly (yet).
 This repo is currently acting as a backup tool.
-Please do not use this library yet.
+Please do not use the library yet.

+It probably won't even compile...